-- · Blasting will be done by qualified blasters licensed in Manitoba for such activity. - The contractor will submit blasting plans to the Resident Manager for approval prior to the commencement of blasting operations. - Explosives will be stored, transported and handled in accordance with regulations in The Workplace Safety and Health Act and The Explosives Act.
-(Refer to Manitoba Hydro's Safety Publication (0016/05) Transportation, Storage and Handling of Explosives). - Drillhole sites will be clearly marked with flagging tape and tape will be removed upon completion of the blasting.
-Signage will be posted to warn personnel of safety hazards. - Affected parties (including site personnel) will be notified prior to each blasting event in accordance with the blasting plan. - Blasting, to the extent practicable, will be scheduled outside of the period from May 15 to June 30, to reduce the effects on calving, female caribou and their young.
+- 1. Blasting will be done by qualified blasters licensed in Manitoba for such activity. - 2.
+The contractor will submit blasting plans to Manitoba Hydro for approval prior to the commencement of blasting operations. - 3.
+The Guidelines for the Use of Explosives In or Near Canadian Fisheries Waters will be adhered to. - 4.
+Explosives will be stored, transported and handled in accordance with regulations in The Workplace Safety and Health Act and The Explosives Act.
+(Refer to Manitoba Hydro's Safety Publication (0016/05) Transportation, Storage and Handling of Explosives). - 5.
+Drill hole sites will be clearly marked with flagging tape and tape will be removed upon completion of the blasting.
+Signage will be posted to warn personnel of safety hazards. - 6.
+Affected parties (including site employees) will be notified prior to each blasting event in accordance with the blasting plan. - 7.
+Setback distance (m) from centre of detonation of a confined explosive to fish habitat to achieve 100 kPa guideline criteria for various substrates. - 8.
+Blasting, to the extent practicable, will be scheduled outside of the period from May 15 to June 30, to reduce the effects on calving, female caribou and their young.